Pedro Paulo Santos

-Pedro Paulo Songco Santos (June 29, 1889 – April 6, 1965) was the 31st bishop and first archbishop of the Roman Catholic Archdiocese of Caceres.
+Pedro Paulo Songco Santos (June 29, 1889 – April 6, 1965) was the 31st bishop and first Archbishop of Caceres.

 Early life and education

 Santos was born in Porac, Pampanga on June 29, 1889.
 At age 11, he enrolled at the Ateneo de Manila in June 1900.
 Four years later, he was accepted at the Central Seminary of Saint Francis Xavier.

 Career

 On March 15, 1913, he was ordained priest by Archbishop Jeremias Harty, at the age of 24.
 He was immediately assigned as Assistant Priest and at the same time as sub-secretary to the Archbishop of Manila.

 Just a few months into his job, he secured his first parochial assignment in his own province as Assistant Priest of Mexico, Pampanga in October.
 In November 1914, he was appointed chaplain of the chaplaincy of barrio Calulut, San Fernando, Pampanga.
 There, he undertook the construction of a church enabling the chaplaincy to become a parish.
 He then assumed the post as its first parish priest.

 On July 9, 1917, he was assigned to Bacolor by the Michael O’Doherty, Archbishop of Manila.
 It was in this town that he set up the first of the schools he would organize later in his life: St. Mary's Academy, founded in 1922.
 The high school closed in 1925 when a branch of St. Scholastica's College opened in San Fernando, but the elementary level operation continued, interrupted only by the war.
 During his long tenure in Bacolor, he also repaired the church and constructed a rectory.

 In September 1932 Santos was assigned to the parish of Angeles.
 He established catechetical centers in Angeles barrios and encouraged the practice of spiritual retreats.
 He fostered the growth of the Solidarity of the Children of Mary and published “Ing Cuyug”, (The Echo), a missionary newsletter that he circulated to thousands of subscribers.
 He organized fund-raising programs for the restoration of the old convent occupied by the Benedictine Sisters, the Holy Family Academy, founded in 1910 by Augustinian Sisters.
 In 1933 he also co-founded Holy Angel College (with Juan Nepomuceno), later to become a university, the biggest in Central Luzon.
 Santos was appointed Vicar Forane of the northeast district of the province.